james-jory/segment-personalize-workshop/exercise3/README.md

 ![Exercise 3 Architecture](images/Architecture-Exercise3-Part1.png)

 First we will create a Lambda function that will be called by an API Gateway endpoint.
 In the AWS console for the account you've been assigned for the workshop, browse to the Lambda service page.
-Click the "Create function" button to create a new function.
+Click the "Create a function" button from the welcome page to create a new function.

 ![Lambda Create Function](images/LambdaCreateFunction.png)